 Read our guide and then get in touch with a mortgage broker at YesCanDo Money if you need further information on mortgage advice for key workers.

-Below we list 6 of the top housing & mortgage schemes for key workers.
+Below we list 6 of the top housing and mortgage schemes for key workers.

 When it was set up, the aim of the Right-To-Buy scheme was to build an affordable rental house in place of every house sold to give qualifying people the opportunity to purchase their home at a discounted rate.